arunzone/culture-amp-survey/README.md

 ## Design thoughts

-* Reading survey from input source and display a report in console as output
+* Reading a survey from input source and display a report in console as output
 * Application is composed of multiple layers
     * input - file
     * report - formatted output